julian-rero-garcia/practical_work_ii/README.md

 - Added contact.html and reviewed previous pages
 - Added net.html, edited styles.css and linked all pages
 - Added degree.html and linked to all pages
+- Added fce.html and linked to the rest.
+Updated styles.css